 Which type of personality test do I choose?

 Understanding personality can be very important to employers.
-Research has shown that personality is related to employees’ performance, their tendency to engage in counterproductive workplace behaviors (i.e., theft, lateness), and to how well they fit within the organization’s culture.
+Research shows that personality relates to employees’ performance, their tendency to engage in counterproductive workplace behaviors (i.e., theft, lateness), and to how well they fit within the organization’s culture.

 We know that personality is important, but how can we measure it?
-Personality tests can be divided into two general categories: typologies and continuums.
+There are two general categories of personality tests: typologies and continuums.
 Here, we briefly review the strengths and weaknesses of each to help you decide which type of personality test is right for you.

 What are they?
-Typological measures are some of the most popular tests used by organizations.
-They sort people into groups based on their scores across several personality traits.
+Typological measures are some of the most popular tests that companies use.
+These tests sort people into groups based on their scores across several personality traits.
 These groups are often called types or profiles.

 Why use them?
-Types are useful when we are interested in a broad-level description of personality.
+Types are useful when we would like a broad-level description of personality.
 They consider how multiple traits interact to influence behavior.

 Examples: Two of the most popular typological measures are the Myers-Briggs Type Indicator (MBTI) and the DISC.

-Strengths: Because typological measures give an overall impression of the individual, they are often simplified and easy to interpret.
-For these reasons, they can be useful for identifying leadership styles, for increasing self-awareness into one’s own personality, and for managing conflict resolution.
+Strengths: Because typological measures give an overall impression of the individual, they are often simpler and easy to interpret.
+Because of this, they can be useful for identifying leadership styles, increasing self-awareness of personality, and managing conflict resolution.

 Weaknesses: Many of these tests have little to no empirical support and cannot reliably predict job performance.
 As such, they should not be used to select new employees, make administrative decisions, or to predict employee behavior.